Musicals101.com

 Reservations a must!

-The $21.95 pasta special is a spectacular bargain – especially if you (or your guests) have a hearty appetite.
+The $22.95 pasta special is a spectacular bargain – especially if you (or your guests) have a hearty appetite.
 After a generous bread basket, large Caesar salad or soup, you get all you can eat of that day’s three pastas.
 And yes, they really keep the good stuff coming till you beg for mercy!
 A recent visit brought mushroom ravioli, linguine in cream sauce, and bow ties in a meaty Bolognese sauce – my Italian mother and I loved all three.
 Elegant yet relaxed and friendly, this is easily the best Italian eatery in the theatre district.
-The place is run by Lidia Bastianich's family (owners of the wondrous Felidia’s), so it is no surprise that everything is first-rate.
-Reserve as far in advance as possible – the pre-theater seating is almost always packed.
+The place is run by Lidia Bastianich'sfamily (owners of the wondrous Felidia’s), so it is no surprise that everything is first-rate.
+Reserve as far in advance as possible – the pre-theater seatings, matinee as well as evening, are almost always packed.

 Dallas BBQ